Where does tap water come from?

 Why does tap water come from different sources?

-Why is tap water hard in different places?
+Why is tap water hard in some places and soft in others?

 Facebook